-But cooking a prime rib roast — especially for company — can be intimidating.
-Impress without the stress with this no-fail guide to putting a perfect prime rib roast on the table.
-With three simple tips, you're on your way to serving the best roast of your life.
+But cooking a standing rib roast — especially for a special holiday — can be intimidating.
+Impress without the stress with this no-fail guide to how to make a perfect prime rib roast.
+With three simple tips and our easy prime rib recipe, you're on your way to serving the best prime rib of your life.

-And when you've got prime rib that looks and tastes fantastic, you don't need to overdo the rest of the meal.
-Serve it with classic holiday sides like creamed spinach or green bean casserole, your favorite mashed or scalloped potatoes and a basket of hot dinner rolls for soaking up the jus.
+And when you've learned how to make easy prime rib that looks and tastes fantastic, you don't need to overdo the rest of the meal.
+Serve it with classic holiday sides like creamed spinach or a green bean casserole, your favorite scalloped potatoes (we highly recommend Joanna Gaines' recipe!) and, of course, a basket of hot dinner rolls for soaking up the jus.

 While prime rib can be sold bone-in or boneless, a bone-in roast is the best bet for guaranteed juicy succulence.
 Estimate that your guests will eat about 1/2 pound per person when the roast is part of a holiday buffet, or 3/4 pound per person if it's the main course to a smaller holiday dinner.